 The cadence of signal transmission is regulated by a regular type of signals called the clock signal.
 The transmitter uses a flip flop circuit to generate the clock.
 Both the clock signal and the data signal are put on the medium.

-When both the transmitter and the receiver have the same clock signal, then it is easy to regenerate the sent signal at the receiver level.
+When both the transmitter and the receiver in communication systems have the same clock signal, then it is easy to regenerate the sent signal at the receiver level.
 However, in communication systems, receivers do not know which clock transmitters are using.
 Thus, we need a system that “tries” to guess the clock.

 This is the job of the clock recovery circuits.
 They take as input the received signal and they estimate the clock at their output.